ganeti/ganeti/man/gnt-backup.rst

 least the size needs to be given, and optionally the access mode (read-only or the default of read-write) and LVM volume group can also be specified.
 The size is interpreted (when no unit is given) in mebibytes.
-You can also use one of the suffixes m, g or t to specificy the exact the units used; these suffixes map to mebibytes, gibibytes and tebibytes.
+You can also use one of the suffixes m, g or t to specify the exact the units used; these suffixes map to mebibytes, gibibytes and tebibytes.